All-Star Baseball 2005: Single-player

 The trivia game offers an image of a board game.
 In the trivia game, two players play against each other.
 The computer picks up cards from a "stack of cards" placed on the board, in a somewhat similar way to the cards and the board used in Monopoly.
 Players must then correctly answer the question on each card.
 If the player is wrong, that represents one out.
 The player gets a "hit" for a correct answer, and the computer determines whether the hit was a single, double, triple or home run.
 Every time a player gets a "hit" by answering a question correctly, the computer places a chess figure on board, and the figure moves to the corresponding base, depending on what the computer determines.
 Before this game, players also choose what level of competition they want, and how many "innings" is the trivia game going to be played for.

 Barry Bonds does not appear in All Star Baseball 2005, because he is not a member of the Professional Baseball Players Association.
 Instead of him, the San Francisco Giants have a make-believe player named "Wes Mailman".
 "Mailman" actually announces himself on one of the billboards at the Philadelphia Phillies home games.
 The game does feature play by play commentary by Arizona Diamondbacks television broadcaster Thom Brennaman and former major league player Steve Lyons, who sometimes offers long answers to Brennaman's questions during games.

 All-Star Baseball 2005 features a variety of things that most previous versions (except 2004) did not include, such as classic players like Babe Ruth, Yogi Berra and others.
 Apart from each of the MLB teams, the game also features MLB legends of different eras and the 2004 American and National league teams.
-One particular game characteristic is that it includes the Montreal Expos, who relocated from Montreal to Washington D.C. and changed their name to the Washington Nationals for the 2005 MLB season.
+One particular game characteristic is that it includes the Montreal Expos, who relocated from Montreal to Washington, D.C., and changed their name to the Washington Nationals for the 2005 MLB season.

 The game includes all thirty stadiums as of the 2004 season, as well as other fictional and non-fictional ball parks to bring the total to over eighty parks.
-Some of these parks include: the Polo Grounds used by the then New York Giants (the New York Yankees played their home games there as well from 1913-1922); Ebbets Field used by the Brooklyn Dodgers from 1913–1957, Houston Astrodome; Hiram Bithorn Stadium used by the Montreal Expos in their final season; retro, current and future versions of Fenway Park, Yankee Stadium, Shea Stadium and Dodger Stadium.
+Some of these parks include: the Polo Grounds used by the then New York Giants (the New York Yankees played their home games there as well from 1913 to 1922); Ebbets Field used by the Brooklyn Dodgers from 1913 to 1957, Houston Astrodome; Hiram Bithorn Stadium used by the Montreal Expos in their final season; retro, current and future versions of Fenway Park, Yankee Stadium, Shea Stadium and Dodger Stadium.

+Multiplayer

+All Star Baseball 2005 supports split screen and was the first in the series to support online multiplayer, including online leaderboards.
+The game had the ability to download rosters via Xbox Live.